pklepa/pklepa/README.md

 <h1 align="center">Hi 👋, I'm Pedro</h1>
 <h3 align="center">Electrical Engineer by degree, Web developer by passion.</h3>

-- 🔭 I’m currently working on [Planetarium](https://github.com/pklepa/shopping-cart)
+- 🔭 Looking for opportunities both as a front-end and full-stack developer

+- ✏️ Currently studying Node/Express on [The Odin Project](https://theodinproject.com/)

+- 🖥️ My latest project is [Planetarium](https://github.com/pklepa/shopping-cart)

 - 👨‍💻 All of my projects are available at [https://github.com/pklepa](https://github.com/pklepa)